 So how do the gap tasks lead to these solutions?
 Jacqui explains:

 Having the gap tasks means that I can do the things that my class needs.

 Like Jacqui, all the teachers involved have spent the previous half term focusing on a particular aspect of teaching for mastery, and the first session of the Work Group is dedicated to a detailed evaluation of how these foci have impacted on teachers’ practice.
 Tasks are varied and innovative: using a puppet with whom to disagree or agree to foster an environment of useful mistakes; generalising from words into equations using stem sentences; focusing mathematical vocabulary through verbal rather than written generalisations.
 The sense of achieving something through a gap task – both in terms of professional development and as measured by pupils’ progress – is clear for all participants, but the discussion’s power to multiply this through sharing makes the session come alive.
 Calum Boothroyd, Year 5 teacher at Swindon Academy (Primary Phase) is inspired by the morning’s discussion:

 As an NQT, it has been so useful for me to speak to other teachers at the Work Group about how they teach maths.
 In an hour and a half this morning, I’ve already got so many ideas to take back.
 I feel like it has been a springboard for me.

-Gap tasks embody one of the principles of teaching for mastery itself – taking small steps to embed deeper understanding – and they combine the chance to see real impact in a teacher’s own classroom, with the added bonus of this change in practice then being discussed and dissected with colleagues doing the same.
+Gap tasks embody one of the principles of teaching for mastery itself – taking small steps to embed deeper understanding.
+They combine the chance to see real impact in a teacher’s own classroom, with the added bonus of this change in practice then being discussed and dissected with colleagues doing the same.